Dixon H.S. Shooting Suspect Out Of Hospital; Transferred To Jail

 Officer Dallas rushed to the area and confronted Milby, who fled on foot outside the school.

 Milby fired several shots at Officer Dallas.
 The officer returned fire, shooting the suspect.
-He is still in the hospital this morning being treated for non-life threatening injuries.
-He will be taken into custody after his release from the hospital, police said.

 Students told reporters Dallas has two kids at the school.
 He has worked at the school for five years and has more than 20 years of experience law enforcement.